blakeblackshear/frigate/README.md

 - `pre_capture`: Defines how much time should be included in the clip prior to the beginning of the event.
 Defaults to 30 seconds.
 - `objects`: List of object types to save clips for.
 Object types here must be listed for tracking at the camera or global configuration.
 Defaults to all tracked objects.

-## Google Coral Configuration
+## Detectors Configuration
 Frigate attempts to detect your Coral device automatically.
-If you have multiple Coral devices or a version that is not detected automatically, you can specify using the `tensorflow_device` config option.
+If you have multiple Coral devices or a version that is not detected automatically, you can specify using the `detectors` config option as shown in the example config.

 ## Masks and limiting detection to a certain area
 The mask works by looking at the bottom center of any bounding box (first image, red dot below) and comparing that to your mask.
 If that red dot falls on an area of your mask that is black, the detection (and motion) will be ignored.
 The mask in the second image would limit detection on this camera to only objects that are in the front yard and not the street.